MikeGonzaBar/MyGainz/README.md

 # MyGainz

 **MyGainz** is a comprehensive fitness tracking application designed to help you monitor your workout progress, log exercises, create custom routines, and visualize your fitness journey.
-Built with Flutter and powered by local data storage, it provides a seamless experience for fitness enthusiasts of all levels.
+Built with Flutter and powered by Firebase Firestore, it provides a seamless, cloud-synchronized experience for fitness enthusiasts of all levels.

 ---